Gidoren/cloud-canviz/sprint-plans/Sprint2/sprint2.md

 ### Task Listing: ###

 1. "As a collector I want to be able to view artwork so that I can decide which ones I like."
+8 points
-   * Task 1: Setup Layout of React Forntend: 5 points
+   * Task 1: Setup Layout of React Forntend: 5 hours
-   * Task 2: Setup State Management for Front End: 7 points
+   * Task 2: Setup State Management for Front End: 7 hours

-   Total points for Task 1: 12

 2. “As an artist I want to be able to upload my images so that collectors can view them on the site.”
+5 points
-   * Task 3: Implement Amazon S3 Resolvers for uploading artwork: 7 points
+   * Task 3: Implement Amazon S3 Resolvers for uploading artwork: 7 hours
-   * Task 4: Push image object ID to MongoDB Artwork Collection: 4 points
+   * Task 4: Push image object ID to MongoDB Artwork Collection: 4 hours

-   Total points for Task 2: 11
 ---

 ### Team Roles: ###